afasola/onPrem2GCP/README.md

 | value1 | value2 | value3 | nested4 |
 --------------------------------------
 ```
 with a clear increase in space allocation to store the object.
-Of course the more normiliazed and complex the data is the the higher the space required to repesent and store it in a denormalized form.
+Of course the more normiliazed and complex the data the higher the space required to repesent and store it in a denormalized form.

 1.2PB of data costs ~ 30.000EURO a month to be stored in GCS.
 The "same amount" in BigQuery costs ~25.000EURO.
 It's apparently cheaper.
 However, once the data will be loaded in BigQuery and it will be denormilized, in case of complex data, the required space could multiplied for a factor of 2, or 3, or... and will follow.